dlepex/typeinst/README.md

 ## __Implementation notes__

 - AST rewriting is not used.
-"Rewriting" happens simultaneously with printing AST to file.
-For that purpose, the standard "go/printer" package was slightly modified: "RenameFunc" was added to Config, it has 1 call site.
+Identifier substitution happens simultaneously with printing AST to file.
+For that purpose, the standard "go/printer" package was slightly modified: extra field `RenameFunc` was added to the `Config` struct.
-- Typeinst has been used to generate its own piece: see "gentypes.go" file.
+- Typeinst has been used to generate a part of itself: [🌀 gentypes.go](https://github.com/dlepex/typeinst/blob/master/gentypes.go)

 ## todo